SHEKlabs/ExecutiveAgent/README.md

 # ExecutiveAgent

 ExecutiveAgent is a personal executive assistant application that helps users manage their projects through a web interface.
-It provides features for creating, viewing, updating, and deleting projects, as well as filtering and searching capabilities.
+It provides features for creating, viewing, updating, and deleting projects, as well as filtering and searching capabilities, and now includes a natural language chatbot interface.

 ## Project Structure